-The present subsection records this positive local mechanism.
-It does not yet close the global recomposition, but rather isolates the geometric block that later yields the uniform consequence of Section~\ref{sec:main-results}.
+This subsection records precisely that positive local mechanism.
+Its role is not yet to close the global recomposition, but rather to isolate the geometric block that will later feed the uniform consequence in Section~\ref{sec:main-results}.